Keyboard shortcuts

 Now you can implement selected semantic actions from the PrecedenceGrammarTrait.
 Look at the generated src\precedence_grammar_trait.rs.
 It contains all available semantic actions which are bound to non-terminals.

-To implement for instance the variable action, copy the fn variable... block into the
+To implement, for instance, the variable action, copy the fn variable... block into

 #![allow(unused)]